assertj/assertj/README.md

 ## History

-Assert4j is a fork of FEST Assert a great project I have contributed to during 3 years, so why having forked it ?
+AssertJ is a fork of FEST Assert a great project I have contributed to during 3 years, so why having forked it ?
 Well the main reason is that FEST 2.0 will only provide a limited set of assertions (even less than FEST 1.x), and I felt on the contrary that it should have provided more assertions.
-This is why I forked FEST and created **assert4j : to provide a rich set of assertions, simple and easy to use.**
+This is why I forked FEST and created **AssertJ : to provide a rich set of assertions, simple and easy to use.**

-Another difference is that assert4j will be more open than FEST regarding users demands and contributions, any resonable requests to enrich assert4j assertions is welcome since we know it will be useful to someone.
+Another difference is that AssertJ will be more open than FEST regarding users demands and contributions, any resonable requests to enrich AssertJ assertions is welcome since we know it will be useful to someone.
-Said otherwise, assert4j is **community driven**, we listen to our users because assert4j is built for them.
+Said otherwise, AssertJ is **community driven**, we listen to our users because AssertJ is built for them.

-_Joel Costigliola  (assert4j creator)_
+_Joel Costigliola  (AssertJ creator)_

 ## Documentation

 For more details please visit :

-* **[assert4j wiki](https://github.com/joel-costigliola/assert4j-core/wiki)** for the most up to date documentation.
+* **[AssertJ wiki](https://github.com/joel-costigliola/AssertJ-core/wiki)** for the most up to date documentation.